se-edu/se-book/projectDuke/extensions-fragment.md

 Use Gradle to automate some of the build tasks of the project.

+Gradle support is provided as a separate branch (named `add-gradle-support`) in the Duke repo.
+Therefore, you can follow the _scenario 2_ in the guide below.

 Refer to the [_Gradle tutorial_ @SE-EDU](https://se-education.org/guides/tutorials/gradle.html) to learn how to use Gradle.

-Gradle support is provided as a separate branch (named `add-gradle-support`) in the Duke repo.
-Therefore, you can follow the _scenario 2_ in the above guide.

 * **Minimal**: Set up gradle so that you can build and run Duke using gradle.
 * **Recommended**: Set up gradle to run unit tests.